 The Indiana Bureau of Motor Vehicles (BMV) is responsible for titling and registering watercraft operated in Indiana.
-Please use the links in the left column to learn more about titles, hull identification numbers, registrations, excise taxes and fees for your watercraft.
+Please use the links in the accordions below to learn more about titles, hull identification numbers, registrations, excise taxes and fees for your watercraft.

 For information on Indiana boating laws see the Handbook of Indiana Boating Laws and Responsibilities located on the Indiana Department of Natural Resources website.